 Morgan/Rover Head Casting Numbers and Types

-Pre 1976 There are probably not many pre-SD1 heads in circulation now.
+Pre 1976 There are few pre-SD1 heads in circulation now.
 Apart from having more restrictive ports they also had smaller valves like the Buick 215.
 Standard pre-SD1 valves are 38mm inlet and 33mm exhaust.

 ERC 0216 1976-87 SD1 production for twin SUs (carbs in general), all V8s from the introduction of the SD1 took on the new specification cylinder heads.
 They incorporated larger inlet & exhaust valves as well as revised combustion chambers (36cc), taking a 19mm reach spark plug.
 Anything with a V8 made between the noted dates should have this spec.
 The SD1 also introduced inlet valve umbrella oil seals, simply a nitryl washer which is pushed over the valve stem before fitting the spring and retainer.
 These seals often breakdown under the severe environment inside the engine and disappear altogether!